alvin-777/flash-player-loader-for-electron/README.md

 * `version` String (optional)

 Adds the location of Pepper Flash Player.

+_This method can be called multiple times.
+All added sources will be validated in the order they are added, until the first valid one is found._

 The `location` is the _path to the **directory** contains the Pepper Flash Player file_, or the _full path to the Pepper Flash Player file_